learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q67.** A WebSocket client connects using `ws://chat.example.com/socket`.
+**Q.** A WebSocket client connects using `ws://chat.example.com/socket`.
 A security engineer flags the connection as insecure.
 What is the correct fix and why?

 - A) Use `wss://chat.example.com/socket` — `wss` tunnels WebSocket traffic through TLS, encrypting data in transit.
 - B) Add `secure="true"` to the `WebSocket` constructor options.